-I was educated at the universities of Durham, York and Cambridge, where I obtained my PhD in 1989.
 I then worked in in the University of London for 20 years (at King's College London for 1 year, then at UCL for 19 years).

 In 2005 I founded the Institute of Philosophy in the University of London, and was its first director until 2008.

-I am the Philosophy Consultant Editor of the TLS, and I was until recently the General Editor of the Routledge Encylopedia of Philosophy.
 In the academic year 2016-17, I was President of the Aristotelian Society.
-I gave the Seybert Lectures (Pennsylvania) in 2008, the Burman Lectures (Umea) in 2010, the Carnap Lectures (Bochum) in 2011 and the Frege Lectures (Tartu) in 2017.
+I gave the Seybert Lectures (University of Pennsylvania) in 2008, the Burman Lectures (University of Umeå) in 2010, the Carnap Lectures (University of Bochum) in 2011 and the Frege Lectures (University of Tartu) in 2017.
+In April 2021, I was a visiting professor at the Università della Svizzera Italiana in Lugano.
+In 2024-25 I will give the Agnes Cuming Lectures at University College Dublin.

-My work has been translated into Arabic, Chinese, Croatian, French, German, Hungarian, Italian, Japanese, Persian, Polish, Portuguese, Romanian, Spanish and Swedish.
+My work has been translated into Arabic, Chinese, Croatian, French, German, Hungarian, Italian, Japanese, Korean, Persian, Polish, Portuguese, Romanian, Spanish and Swedish.

 I am #251 on this list.

 A brief description of my philosophical views is here.
-A full CV is here.

 I am married to the philosopher Katalin Farkas.